Carmen (2022 film)

 Though described as Millepied's take on Bizet's opera of the same name, it is "a complete re-imagining" that ignores the opera's plot and setting; all that remains are "selected lyrics" from the opera's libretto sung in the original French by a choir as background to one scene between the two leads.
-The film features an original score composed by Nicholas Britell and songs written and composed by Brittell, Julieta Venegas, Taura Stinson and Tracy "The DOC" Curry.
+The film features an original score composed by Nicholas Britell with songs written and composed by Britell, Taura Stinson, Julieta Venegas and Curry.

+The film premiered at the Toronto International Film Festival on 11 September 2022.
+It was released in the United States on 21 April 2023 by Sony Pictures Classics, in France on 14 June 2023 by Pathé Distribution, and in Australia on 13 July by Madman Films.

 Premise

 Carmen flees the Mexican desert, is rescued by Aidan, and together they struggle to evade the authorities as they head for Los Angeles.